 Prospective and retrospective studies have certain other relative advantages and disadvantages that render them more or less useful for certain types of research questions.
 Both are subject to certain types of missing or otherwise limited data.
 As retrospective studies primarily involve selection and analyses of existing data, they tend to be far less expensive than prospective studies.
-However, their dependence on existing data makes it difficult to fill data gaps or add data fields to data collection instruments, although they can rely in part on importing and adjusting data to achieve statistical significance, prospective studies tend to be more suited to investigating health problems that are prevalent and yield health outcomes or other events that occur relatively frequently and within short follow-up periods.
+However, their dependence on existing data makes it difficult to fill data gaps or add data fields to data collection instruments, although they can rely in part on importing and adjusting data from other existing sources.
+Given the costs of enrolling enough patients and collecting sufficient data to achieve statistical significance, prospective studies tend to be more suited to investigating health problems that are prevalent and yield health outcomes or other events that occur relatively frequently and within short follow-up periods.
 The typically shorter follow-up periods of prospective studies may subject them to seasonal or other time-dependent biases, whereas retrospective studies can be designed to extract data from longer time spans.
 Retrospective studies offer the advantage of being able to canvass large volumes of data over extended time periods (e.g., from registries, insurance claims, and electronic health records) to identify patients with specific sets of risk factors or rare or delayed health outcomes, including certain adverse events.